Postmortem - the UTOPIA Story

 What did this mysterious organization really plan with Utopia?
 Aside from the strange sex focus, the project appeared serious.
 If they had not the funds to finance it, why have they started it at all?
 The money they've paid us so far, as well as their other expenses are lost to them.
 Will we ever know what happened?

 Well - maybe.
 Aside from our claim of several week's payment, there are even higher claims from Marlin Studios and other parties involved.
-And we have mighty allies: the Swiss authorities are experts in shedding light in such mysterious affairs.
+And we have mighty allies: the Swiss authorities are very interested in the president's operations.

 Maybe the last word is not yet spoken on Utopia.